We aim to explore and promote the role of youth in peacebuilding efforts by:

 Jen's background spans academia, policy, and implementation.
 She is a specialist in the fields of peacebuilding, community strengthening, youth engagement, and countering violent extremism.
 She has over 14 years’ professional experience in the United States and overseas, especially in the Middle East, Africa, and Asia.

-Maria Brindlmayer, Senior KM Specialist, YouthPower at Making Cents International
+Maria Brindlmayer, Senior KM Specialist, YouthPower Learning at Making Cents International

 Luis A. Viguria, Chief Executive Officer at Young Americas Business Trust/OAS